 Where do unhelpful thought patterns come from?

-Unhelpful thought patterns are the result of core beliefs and attitudes we hold, which have been developed during our formative years, through the influence of our families, friends, teachers etc, and our experiences as we grow up.
+Unhelpful thought patterns are the result of core beliefs and attitudes we hold.
+They developed during our formative years through the influence of our families, friends, teachers etc, and our experiences as we grow up.

 As you can see in this image of a tree, our core beliefs are the root from which our attitudes and ultimately our thoughts grow out of.